-Visit from Austrian Friends
+Visit from international friends

-After a year of forced pause due to Corona, we had the honor this year to welcome Dr. Lill Elisabeth and her colleague Dominic Hofer to Kenya for our annual dental camp.
+After a year of a forced pause due to Corona, we had the honor this year to welcome Dr. Lill Elisabeth and her colleague Dominic Hofer to Kenya for our annual dental camp.
 With the help from Dr. P.O Ojwando and his team of dentists from Straight Smiles Dental Clinic, Kericho-Kenya we could treat 336 patients who got a check-up on their dental health.
 This is especially since dental treatment is a luxury that only a few people can afford, and knowledge about dental hygiene is not widespread.
 The purpose of the dental camp is therefore to ensure the well-being of individuals in the communities who otherwise would not have the financial means to afford such treatments.

 Duration, Schools and Trees